 I never had much interest in Kant.
 I haven’t even read his chief works, such as his Critique of Pure Reason.
 He seemed to have little relevance to modern thinkers like Nietzsche, Freud and Jung.
 He didn’t seem to create literary works, but rather dry, obscure, quasi-scientific works.
-But now suddenly I’m eager to read Kant.
+But now I’m eager to read Kant.
 Here’s why:

 I’m the moderator of a book discussion group that meets monthly at a bookstore in Providence, Rhode Island.
 We’re called a Philosophy Discussion Group, though we range throughout the humanities — history, fiction, art history, etc. There’s usually only three to five people at the discussions, but the small size of the group hasn’t prevented us from having some lively meetings.
 Perhaps our best discussion was last month’s discussion of Kundera’s The Joke.